 - 1. Mothers are full-time staff members with CCC.
-As full-time CCC employees, any increased discretionary time should first be directed toward the local CCC ministry to which she is assigned. - 2.
+As full-time CCC employees, any increased discretionary time should first be directed toward the local CCC ministry of which her husband is a part (or some other CCC ministry). - 2.
 As full-time CCC employees, moms are not exempt from the above grad studies policy.
-Any formal graduate study (that is, any time spent pursuing study during time when they could be involved in ministry) must be approved by HRL. - 3.
-Any proposed education must be directly related to and be necessary for the ministry activities in which they are involved.
+Any formal graduate study (that is, any time spent pursuing study during time when they could be involved in ministry) must be approved by HRL.